Top 30 Guyanese Foods To Try Out (With Pictures!)

 9. Seven Curry

-“Seven curry” reflects the flavors of India and is a meal eaten at Hindu religious functions.
+“Seven curry” reflects the incredible flavors of India and is traditionally served at Hindu religious functions.

 10. Bake and Saltfish

 Bake and saltfish is a typical breakfast meal and consists of fried dough and saltfish.
 The dough puffs up as it is fried in oil for a crispy outer shell and a pillowy-soft hollow inside.

 This dish shows a direct influence of the British and Irish.
 Black pudding is a blood sausage with rice, flavored with fresh herbs and other seasonings, stuffed into the intestines of a sheep or cow.